aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 integrations with external (sometimes private) notification software (such as Pager Duty, etc...).

+#### Cost of Operation

+In order for organizations to confidently deploy their own instance of the Construct Hub, they will need to be provided with an estimated cost of operation for the website, that includes:

+- Infrastructure cost
+- Operations cost (monitoring, operator hours, ...)

+High-level estiamtes will be provided based on our experience from hosting the public instance of Construct Hub, and will be assessed in relation to the number of packages ingested, etc...

 ### Are there any open issues that need to be addressed later?

 - When the catalog becomes too large to be convenient to process in-memory on